JGefroh/angular-styleguide/README.md

       * OR prepending the folder prefix during build to the file name in `templateUrl: template-file.html` statements.
 * Use [ui-router](https://github.com/angular-ui/ui-router).
 * Use angular's default `$http` unless you have a compelling reason to use libraries like `restangular` or `ngResource`..
+* Think twice before using auto-annotation tools.
+  * I found when people didn't have to manually manage annotations, the number of dependency-injected items went up tremendously.
+If your team is able to maintain discipline, go ahead and use it to save time and effort!

 ## Files and Directories
 * Organize files by modules, not by type